lappn99/nathanlapp.xyz/src/index.md

 I'm a recent undergrad from Trent University.

-I'm currently interested in Computer Graphics, low-level programming, high-performance computing, and just general hacking around.
+I'm currently interested in Computer Graphics, Geographic Information Systems(GIS), low-level programming, high-performance computing, and just general hacking around.

 I mostly program in C on Linux, although im always looking to challenge myself, learning new things and pushing myself out of my comfort zone, like building this website!